dahlia/fedify/docs/manual/federation.md

 > and the worker process (e.g., a Redis-backed message queue) as
 > the [`queue`](#queue) option.

-### `documentLoader`
+### `documentLoaderFactory`

+*This API is available since Fedify 1.4.0.*

-A JSON-LD document loader function that the `Federation` object uses to load remote JSON-LD documents.
-The function takes a URL and returns a promise that resolves to a `RemoteDocument`.
+A factory function that creates a JSON-LD `DocumentLoader` that the `Federation` object uses to load remote JSON-LD documents.
+The factory function takes a `DocumentLoaderFactoryOptions` object and returns a `DocumentLoader` function.

-Usually, you don't need to set this property because the default document loader function is sufficient for most cases.
+Usually, you don't need to set this property because the default document loader is sufficient for most cases.
 The default document loader caches the loaded documents in the key-value store.

 See the